 Most importantly, we identify your story archetype – the persona, pattern or template that represents the foundation of your marketing.
 Then (and only then) we get around to design elements that communicate your brand more subtly and memorably.

-The idea of your story archetype will seem foreign, but it’s one of the most immensely practical methods to build a solid brand for service-based business.
+The idea of your story archetype will seem foreign, but it’s one of the most immensely practical methods to build a solid brand for your service-based business.
 Download a free workbook and guide here.

 (3) “Should I be on social media?
 It seems risky.”

-There’s no need to make Facebook posts about your cat or your kids.
-But a blog can be a valuable marketing tool for a legal practice.
 Your blog helps you develop credibility and awareness.
 You can communicate your personal style so clients know what to expect on their first office visit.
 You can even showcase your accomplishments without appearing to brag.

 (4) “How can I get past these technical terms and figure out what I’m really getting when I hire a developer?”

-That’s a good thing, right?
-Of course.
-But these days, many themes come with responsiveness built-in at no extra charge.
+But these days, nearly all WordPress themes come with responsiveness built-in at no extra charge.
 Unless you insist on a custom design, or you make major modifications to a theme, you shouldn’t be charged extra.
-Lawyers with small private practices can almost always work with simple themes.

 The words “customize your site” can vary from one designer to another.
 Some will do a true overhaul, while some just tweak a theme with techniques that a low-end assistant or tech support person could use, for a fraction of the price.

-(6) “How can I be sure my website won’t get me in trouble with the regulators?”
+If you’re in certain fields (such as law or finance) your website will be guided by ethics considerations.
 Your copywriter should ask you to investigate what must be on your website and what will not be allowed on your website in your jurisdiction and your practice areas.
-Then you can advise your web development resources what kinds of claims you can make and what you can promise realistically.

 For instance, an immigration lawyer can’t guarantee to get green cards for every client who wants to move to the United States.
 But she can guarantee a window of response time, a certain amount of attention, and a commitment to timely action; perhaps she can promise she won’t miss deadlines that will cause a client to lose a case.